About the DrugStats Database

 How Many Prescriptions Does the ClinCalc DrugStats Database Include?

-The DrugStats Database coverage is comparable to the IMS Health database (now called QuintilesIMS), which costs tens of thousands of dollars.
-Using the 2014 year as an example, the MEPS survey data can be statistically extrapolated to include:
+The DrugStats Database coverage is comparable to commercial, expensive databases (such as IMS Health, QuintilesIMS, or IQVIA).
+Using the 2020 year as an example, the MEPS survey data can be statistically extrapolated to include:

 Total Prescriptions in DrugStats Database by Year

 Because of the way that medications are recorded within the MEPS database, some medications are underrepresented primarily due to the fact that they are usually not prescription medications.
 These underrepresented drugs include: